tv2regionerne/statamic-private-api/README.md

 ## Limitations
 The Private API uses the Statamic CP controllers.
 PATCH requestst will be handled as a PUT, so ensure to send the full object for any updates.
+Asset upload is not implemented.
+Collection Entry revisions is not implemented.

 ## How to Install